sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator.md

 The following files are generated on PCS Controller during **Cleanup** stage.

 * PcsReport.htm: summary about the run.
+* ClusterName-PRE.mht.html: cluster validation test report that is run before **Execute** stage
-* ClusterName-PRE.mht.html/ClusterName-POST.mht.html: cluster validation test is run before and after PCS **Execute** stage to verify the cluster healthy.
+* ClusterName-POST.mht.html: cluster validation test report that is run after **Execute** stage
 * PcsLog-DateTime.zip: contains logs and is copied to the HLK Controller when test finished.
-  * MHTML: contains PCS SQL logs
+  * MHTML folder: contains PCS SQL logs
-  * SDDCDiagnosticInfo: contains cluster logs and event logs
+  * SDDCDiagnosticInfo folder: contains cluster logs and event logs

 The issues seen or resulting from a PCS certification run has been observed to not be related to PCS itself many times.
 Below contains a basic guide to help narrow down some of the issues.